Logo of Piisa

 • Pilot 3 Finland: 2,5 - 4

-The pilot 1 starts in the Netherlands.
+Pilot 1 starts in the Netherlands.
 The cities in Central Europe are densely built and populated, so there is a need for solutions that address heatwaves and droughts in such areas.
-Heatwaves are getting more frequent, longer and hotter in Europe leading to droughts as well as the precipitation patterns are changing, with downpours and other precipitation extremes increasing in magnitude.
+Heatwaves are getting more frequent, longer, and hotter in Europe leading to droughts as well as the precipitation patterns are changing, with downpours and other precipitation extremes increasing in magnitude.
 (European Environment Agency 2024**).

-In France, the issue of shrink-swell clay soils hazard is connected to increasing droughts and on the other hand, intermittent heavy rainfall.
-During longer droughts the soil will dry severely which will result in uneven subsidence.
-Significant saturation will also damage the soil.
-The city of Lyon, where the pilot 2 starts, is especially vulnerable to this risk and the risk is growing rapidly.
+In France, the issue of clay soil shrinkage and swelling is connected to more severe droughts and more volatile heavy rainfall.
+During longer droughts clay soil will dry and contract whereas during heavy rainfall significant saturation can cause swelling which can lead to property damage.
+The city of Lyon, where the pilot 2 starts, is vulnerable to this risk and the risk is expected to grow as climate change increases.

 The vulnerability index in Finland is relatively low compared to other regions in Europe.
 According to the European Climate Risk Assessment (2024) the main climate risks in European agriculture are reductions in crop and livestock production from changing growing conditions and extreme weather events.
-However, the farmers in Finland are not very well prepared for all future risks, for example for droughts as there are no irrigation systems widely in place.
+However, the farmers In Finland are not very well prepared for all future risks, for example droughts, as there are no irrigation systems widely in place.

 Forestry is an important industry in Germany.
-According to the European Climate Risk Assessment (European Environment Agency 2024), it is projected that climate change will increasingly affect the functioning and productivity of forests in all climate scenarios.
-The first innovation round of pilot 3 considers climate risks such as forest fire, drought and pest outbreaks.
+According to the European Climate Risk Assessment (2024), it is projected that climate change will increasingly affect the functioning and productivity of forests in all climate scenarios.
+The first innovation round of pilot 3 considers climate risks such as forest fire, drought, and pest outbreaks.

 The pilot 5 starts in Portugal where the vulnerability index is the highest.
-The effects of climate change will affect Southern Europe the soonest and heaviest.
+The effects of climate change will affect Southern Europe heavily.
 Above average temperatures and drought conditions have already led to elevated risk of wildfires in the area.
-According to the European Climate Risk Assessment (European Environment Agency 2024), Southern Europe will experience extensive wildfires each year in the near future (2021 - 2040) and in the longer term the fires can be more frequent, intense and severe as the climate crisis progresses.
+According to the European Climate Risk Assessment (2024), Southern Europe will experience extensive wildfires each year in the near future (2021 - 2040) and in the longer term the fires can be more frequent, intense and severe as the climate crisis progresses.

 *) European Commission Disaster Risk Management Knowledge Centre.
 (2022).
 Risk Data Hub Vulnerability Dashboard. https://drmkc.jrc.ec.europa.eu/risk-data-hub#/dashboardvulnerability